thomas-mc/model_checking_pokemon/src/readme.md

 ## Instructions

-* ***IMPORTANT*** file paths in the Python files must be changed to match your own correct paths, only up to the point of the 'src' folder should be changed.
+* ***IMPORTANT:*** file paths in the Python files must be changed to match your own correct paths, only up to the point of the 'src' folder should be changed.
 The following file names and line numbers denote where these changes should be made:
   * best_pokemon_by_type_LEGENDS.py - line 4, line 63
   * best_pokemon_by_type_NO_LEGENDS.py - line 4, line 63
   * best_pokemon_by_type_NO_SPEED.py - line 4, line 63